drduh/PC-Engines-APU-Router-Guide/README.md

 # Security and maintenance

-To confirm the firewall is configured correctly, run a port scan from an external host or over the Tor network using [haad/proxychains](https://github.com/haad/proxychains):
+To confirm the firewall is configured correctly, run a port scan from an external host:

     $ nmap -v -A -T4 1.2.3.4 -Pn

-So long as no services are exposed to the Internet interface, the risk of *remote* compromise is minimal.
+So long as no services are exposed to the Internet, the risk of *remote* compromise is minimal.

 Install a USB camera and configure [Motion](https://motion-project.github.io/) to monitor and detect physical access.

+It may also be possible to increase system entropy with an external source like [OneRNG](http://onerng.info/).

 ## Debian